lucalain/AgorApp/README.md

 -   **🔔 Manage Notifications**: Choose to enable or disable notifications based on your preferences.

--   **📆 View Calendar**: See a calendar of events you've joined or created.
+-   **📆 View Calendar**: Browse a calendar with events joined or created.

 -   **🙋 User Profiles**: View and update your own profile, or explore other profiles.